Google Ad Manager outage costs ad sales for large websites - ExBulletin

 The New York Times, Washington Post, Wall Street Journal, Los Angeles Times and Google did not respond to requests for comment.

 Google has historically issued refunds to clients for certain service issues.
-Thursday’s outage is considered a “P0” incident, the company’s highest priority issue, with some services resuming about two hours later, his third source said. increase.
+Thursday’s outage is considered a P0 incident, the company’s highest-priority problem designation, and some services began to resume about two hours later, his third source said. increase.

 Ad Manager’s roughly 90% share of the U.S. market for ad-serving software that publishers embed on their websites is an antitrust move by Texas and other states against the tech giant.
 According to the lawsuit,

-“Basically all major websites (USA Today, ESPN, CBS, Time, Walmart, Weather.com, etc.) use GAM,” the lawsuit states.
+Essentially all major websites (USA Today, ESPN, CBS, Time, Walmart, Weather.com, etc.) use GAM, the lawsuit states.

-The lack of competition has left publishers with little or no backup options for Google Ad Manager, according to sources, and lawmakers in the United States and other countries are working to craft legislation to curb Google’s market power. increase.
+Lack of competition has left publishers with few Google Ad Manager backup options available, according to sources, and lawmakers in the United States and other countries are working to draft legislation to curb Google’s market power. increase.

 Google says it faces a lot of competition and denies allegations of anti-competitive practices.